Japan manufacturers' mood best since March 2011: Reuters Tankan

-TOKYO Japanese manufacturers' mood improved further in June and its gauge reached its highest level in more than two years, a Reuters poll showed, a sign government's reflationary policies keep bolstering business morale despite recent market turmoil.
+TOKYO Japanese manufacturers' mood improved further in June and its gauge reached its highest level in more than two years, a Reuters poll showed, a sign the government's reflationary policies are continuing to bolster business morale despite recent market turmoil.

 The monthly survey, however, showed that the seven-month improving streak was still more a reflection of high expectations for Prime Minister Shinzo Abe's policy prescription of ultra-easy monetary policy, fiscal stimulus and some pro-growth reforms than a view of current business conditions.